Overview

 Course Lead Mark Sculpher

-Please select "Purchase" next to the relevant category adjacent.
-An additional 25% discount on top of the public sector/academic price is available for persons working for academic institutions, public sector or non-governmental organisations in countries defined as low or middle income (LMIC) by the World Bank.
-Please email Nicola Bogle at [email protected] to request the discount.
+NOTE: An additional 25% discount on top of the public sector/academic price is available for persons working for academic institutions, public sector or non-governmental organisations in countries defined as low or middle income (LMIC) by the World Bank.
+Please email Nicola Bogle at [email protected] to request access to the dedicated registration form.